 One of Kelley’s works, Eviscerated Corpse (1989), is especially chilling, featuring a tangle of gut-like toys spilling across the floor, led by a pink, soft snake with cartoon eyes.
 The work simultaneously evokes the playful aesthetics of youth and the violence of disemboweling, calling to mind the confusion of childhood trauma.
 “Dolls are designed to be projected onto as generically human,” he told BOMB magazine in 1992.
 “Handmade toys have a really strange presence especially when you compare them to the commercially made ones that are standardized.
 This is why they’re so weird, I think they are unconscious projections of the maker.”

 Some artists have eschewed readymade toys and produced their own.
 Paula Rego famously made soft toys as visual material to replace human figures in some of her works.
 These objects were painted into images that dealt with traumatic subject matter, such as war, female genital mutilation, and human trafficking.
-In these intensely challenging paintings, human representatives such as toy rabbits, like in War (2003), and puppet-like giants like in Human Cargo (2007), which enable viewers to bear looking at these scenes because of their single step removal from reality.
+In these intensely challenging paintings, human representatives such as toy rabbits, like in War (2003) or the puppet-like giants of Human Cargo (2007), enable viewers to bear looking at these scenes because of their single step removal from reality.

 Rego’s works confront a form of evil that most people are afraid to see.
 In choosing toys for these unsettling and jarring works, she referenced both the brutality of the violent acts implied, and the innocence of their victims.
 The artist did not shy away from her own understanding of psychological darkness and was drawn to forms of twisted play.
 “I cut off my dolls’ fingers, all of them,” she told the White Review in 2011.
 “My parents bought me a very lovely doll from Paris.
 It was very soft, it was supposed to be like flesh.
 I got hold of some scissors and cut off all of its fingers.”

 Liorah Tchiprout also paints dolls that she has made, following puppetry training during her art degree.
 She was inspired by the dolls created for a Yiddish theater in New York, which were used for traditional tales and satire.
 “I thought they were really beautiful and expressive,” she said in an interview with Artnet News.
 Within her paintings, dolls conjure the emotions of everyday life.
-She is currently showing at Pippy Houldsworth; in these paintings, the dolls occupy a fine line between personhood and objecthood, portraying human feelings with stilted physicality.
+She recently showed at Pippy Houldsworth Gallery; in these paintings, the dolls occupy a fine line between personhood and objecthood, portraying human feelings with stilted physicality.

 “I think of the dolls as tools to make figurative art,” she said.
 “The intonation of a head or movement can become imbued with so much emotion.
 The dolls I make are very rudimentary, they’re almost like a grid to hang these emotions on.”
 Tchiprout enjoys the safety of working with dolls, as they are ultimately protected from painful experiences and carry less baggage than a living body.